 Lawyers also argue that the bill would make it harder for victims of nursing home abuse to seek redress and would eliminate one of the most effective tools in improving nursing home care.

 The draft of the bill places a $250,000 limit on “noneconomic damages” in medical malpractice suits, which would include compensation for pain and suffering.
 States would be permitted to set their limits.

 The bill would not impact a patient’s ability to recover damages for lost earnings or medical expenses.
 In cases where multiple parties are found to be at fault for the injuries, the jury would award damages against each party based on their share of the responsibility.

-The legislation provides protection to sellers of defective drugs and devices as well as pharmacists who fill prescriptions.
+The legislation protects sellers of defective drugs and devices and pharmacists who fill prescriptions.
 Contingency fees would also be restricted to help regulate lawyer fees.

-The Republican bill has won the supprot of the American Medical Association, the American Health Care Association and the American Hospital Association.
+The Republican bill has won the support of the American Medical Association, the American Health Care Association, and the American Hospital Association.

 Still, some organizations are concerned about the unintended consequences of the bill.

 “Some of our members are concerned that the bill could have the opposite effect and could increase burdens on manufacturers by insulating doctors and other health care providers from any liability related to devices,” said Greg Crist, spokesman for the Advanced Medical Technology Association.

 Many of the bill’s provisions are similar to legislation introduced by Secretary of Health and Human Services Tom Price when he served as a House member from Georgia.